EverestAPI/CelesteTAS-EverestInterop/README.md

 ## Savestate

-- Savestates are experimental and require the [SpeedrunTool](https://gamebanana.com/tools/6597) mod.
+- Savestates require the [SpeedrunTool](https://gamebanana.com/tools/6597) mod.
 - Reliable in vanilla maps.
 - Savestates may not work properly in custom maps that use code mods.
 Placing a savestate right before leaving a room can help with this.
-- Currently cannot savestate while skipping a cutscene or during the death animation.
+- Currently cannot savestate when paused.
 - Crashes due to running out of memory are possible, although uncommon.

 ## Misc